ad1107/bignum-operations/README.md

 # Using the source code
 Download the entire source code as zip and open it with CMake and your C++ compiler configured.

-If you're planning to copy one or more operations, please read the source code carefully and copy the functions in ``toBignumString.h``.
+If you're planning to copy one or more operations, please read the source code carefully and copy the functions in appropriate header(s).

 # Credits
 User [ngatdo3003](https://oj.vnoi.info/user/ngatdo3003) from the [VNOI Community](https://oj.vnoi.info/).